KOWDER/calculator-w-react/README.md

-You can find a working version of this calculator [HERE](https://build-mdyvxipjah.now.sh)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>